Regulation of chemo-sensitivity in ovarian cancer via a stroma dependent glutathione pathway

 Funding: The work is funded by the University of Kansas Endowment Association, the University of Kansas Cancer Center Support Grant (P30-CA168524), the American Cancer Society Research Scholar (125618-RSG-14-067-01-TBE), and the Department of Defense Ovarian Cancer Research Program under award number (W81XWH-10-1-0386) to J Chien, and American Cancer Society Research Scholar (RSG-13-182-01-CSM) and National Institutes of Health/National Cancer Institute (CA127357) to N Cheng.

-Provenance: This is a Guest Perspective commissioned by the Section Editor Zheng Li [Department of Gynecologic Oncology, The Third Affiliated Hospital of Kunming Medical University (Yunnan Tumor Hospital), Kunming, China].
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Zheng Li [Department of Gynecologic Oncology, The Third Affiliated Hospital of Kunming Medical University (Yunnan Tumor Hospital), Kunming, China].

 Disclaimer: Views and opinions of, and endorsements by the authors do not reflect those of the US Army or the Department of Defense.